junxit/us-congress-code/title-18/chapter-1/sec-1.md

 ### Short Title of 2023 Amendment

 Pub.
+L. 118–31, div.
+E, title LI, § 5102(a), Dec.
+22, 2023, 137 Stat.
+933, provided that: “This section [amending sections 2423 and 2427 of this title and enacting provisions set out as a note under section 2423 of this title] may be cited as the ‘Preventing Child Sex Abuse Act of 2023’.”
+Pub.
 L. 117–351, § 1, Jan.
 5, 2023, 136 Stat.
 6265, provided that: “This Act [amending section 2441 of this title] may be cited as the ‘Justice for Victims of War Crimes Act’.”

 ### Short Title of 2022 Amendment